SEN/D at St Thomas' includes children with special educational needs and disabilities.

 Work within the guidance provide in the SEND Code of Practice, 2015

 Operate a “whole pupil, whole school” approach to the management and provision of support for special educational needs

 Provide a Special Educational Needs Co-ordinator(SENCo) who will provide support and advice for all staff working with special educational needs pupils and work within the SEN/D Policy

-The named SENCO is Julie Loader - NASENCO Award
+The named SENCO is Mrs Julie Loader - NASENCO Award

-The Assistant SENCO is Paul Cockson - Currently completing the NASENCO Award
+The SENCO is Mr Paul Cockson - NASENCO Award

 SEN Information Report